 No mason jars for me.
 I use a soup bowl.
 You use whatever container you like.

-Then I add a scant handful of chocolate chips, probably less than ¼ cup.
-I toss in some craisins, and sprinkle in shredded coconut.
+Then I add a scant handful of chocolate chips, probably a tablespoon or so.
+I toss in about the same amount in craisins, and sprinkle in shredded coconut, probably not even a teaspoon.
+I just kind of do the eyeball thing!
 Then I add ¾ cup of chocolate almond milk to the bowl.
 Stir and then put it in the fridge.
 I leave the spoon in the bowl for overnighting in the fridge too.
 One less utensil to wash.

 Then I forget about it until I wake up the next day and wonder what I should eat for breakfast and then I remember “oh, yeah – I put overnight oats into the fridge”.